-One harmless example is the actual rules of Monopoly, which no one seems to know or play with.
-(HT: John F!)1 In short, you don’t put money on free parking, and when someone lands on a property without buying it, the bank immediately auctions it off to the highest bidder.
+The rules of Monopoly constitute one harmless example.
+Very few seem to know, let alone play by the written rules.
+(HT: John F!)1 The written rules say you don’t put any money on free parking, and when someone lands on a property without buying it, the bank immediately auctions it off to the highest bidder.
 If you play that way, the the game moves along quite quickly.
-When’s the last time anyone described a Monopoly game as “moving quite quickly”?
 Why, then,

 is everyone playing a variant of the actual rules without actually realising it?
 Well [one] answer here is that no-one ever actually reads the rules of Monopoly.
 Monopoly is something you learn through word-of-mouth in childhood, like riding a bike or tying your shoelaces.
 Your mother, who never read the rules but was instead taught them by her father, taught you, and one day you will teach your children, again without reading the rules first.
 She passed on broken rules to you and you’ll pass them on to your kids.
 So the set of rules we play by is the shared cultural set of rules passed down through the generations, and not the ones written on the booklet inside the box.

-We all assume the Monopoly rules we play are the written rules, but they don’t actually correspond entirely.
+We all assume the Monopoly rules we play by are the written rules, but they don’t actually correspond entirely.
 The real-world consequence is, we all hate Monopoly.
-Tradition can be so strong that even when we DO read the rules, we sometimes manage to ignore the absence of our tradition and read it in, largely unconsciously.
+The inherited tradition telling us the rules can be so strong that even when we DO read them, we sometimes manage to ignore the absence of our tradition and read it in, largely unconsciously.

 One place this affects LDS is in our scripture reading and subsequent interpreting.
-We often go into our scriptures already knowing, so we think, just what they say and what they mean, and then overlook or ignore anything to the contrary.
+We often go into our scriptures already knowing (or so we think) just what they say and what they mean, and then overlook or ignore anything to the contrary.
 Mormons are not alone in this, of course.
 Everyone inherits some kind of interpretive tradition.
-Evangelical scholar Peter Enns spends several pages discussing this concept under the heading “the interpreted Bible,” in context of Paul’s 2nd Temple Judaism traditions regarding Adam.
+Evangelical scholar Peter Enns called this inherited interpretive tradition “the interpreted Bible,”and spends several pages discussing it in context of Paul’s 2nd Temple Judaism traditions regarding Adam.
 2 He introduces the concept with the example of the insensitive innkeeper who turns away Joseph and a very pregnant Mary, who’s endured riding a donkey for miles.
-3 We all know him, and we’ve seen him in various LDS and non-LDS depictions of the birth narrative of Christ.
+3 We all know the mean innkeeper, and we’ve seen him in various LDS and non-LDS depictions of the birth narrative of Christ.
 However, he exists only in the “interpreted Bible”, the interpretation and retelling we’ve inherited culturally, but the mean innkeeper is not found in scripture.